UWCS/rs118/src/chip8.md

 ### Task 2.3: Decode

 So, we can fetch instructions, but what do we do with them?
 Well, execute them of course.
 CHIP-8 has 35 instructions with a varying number of operands.
-We could write a very very long chain of if/else expressions to decode each instruction, or we could use one long `match` expression.
+We could write a very very long chain of if/else expressions to decode each instruction, or we could use one `match` expression.
 Each instruction has four nibbles, some of which are fixed to specify the opcode, some of which are operands of varying length (4, 8 or 12 bit).
 We can use this to write our `execute()` function (we'll roll decode and execute into one step for simplicity).

 Write an `execute` method that uses a `match` expression to decode instructions.
-There's many ways you could go about this, but we recommend breaking each instruction down into it's four nibbles, then pattern matching on that.
+There's many ways you could go about this, but I recommend breaking each instruction down into it's four nibbles, then pattern matching on that.
 For now, make each of your match arms do nothing (return the unit type).
 Remember that `match` expressions in rust have to cover all possible types, so you can use a wildcard pattern (`_ => ()`) to cover any unimplemented instructions, or instructions that don't exist. **You don't have to do all of the instructions now, just one or two to get the general idea.**.
 Refer back to [The Book](https://doc.rust-lang.org/book/ch06-02-match.html) (Chapter 18 may also be useful) if you need a refresher on how `match` works.

 ### Task 2.4: Execute